java-brain/OCP-notes/README.md

 - Interfaces may not be marked final or instantiated directly.
 There are additional rules for default methods, such as Java failing to compile if a class or interface inherits two default methods with the same signature and doesn't provide its own implementation.

+- Object vs Reference
+    1) The type of the object determines which properties exist within the object in memory.
+    2) The type of the reference to the object determines which methods and variables are accessible to the Java program.

 <!-- Parking lot -->

 <!-- //Parking lot -->